Eurasian tree sparrow: Breeding

 The Eurasian tree sparrow reaches breeding maturity within a year from hatching, and typically builds its nest in a cavity in an old tree or rock face.
 Some nests are not in holes as such, but are built among roots of overhanging gorse or similar bush.
 Roof cavities in houses may be used, and in the tropics, the crown of a palm tree or the ceiling of a verandah can serve as a nest site.
 This species will breed in the disused domed nest of a European magpie, or an active or unused stick nest of a large bird such as the white stork, white-tailed eagle, osprey, black kite or grey heron.
 It will sometimes attempt to take over the nest of other birds that breed in holes or enclosed spaces, such as the barn swallow, house martin, sand martin or European bee-eater.

-Pairs may breed in isolation or in loose colonies, and will readily use nest boxes.
+Pairs may breed in isolation or loose colonies, and will readily use nest boxes.
 In a Spanish study, boxes made from a mixture of wood and concrete (woodcrete) had a much higher occupancy rate than wooden boxes (76.5% versus 33.5%), and birds nesting in woodcrete sites had earlier clutches, a shorter incubation period and more breeding attempts per season.
 Clutch size and chick condition did not differ between nest box types, but reproductive success was higher in woodcrete, perhaps because the synthetic nests were 1.5 °C warmer than their wooden counterparts.

 The male calls from near the nest site in spring to proclaim ownership and attract a mate.
 He may also carry nest material into the nest hole.
-The display and nest building is repeated in autumn.
+The display and nest building are repeated in autumn.
 The preferred locations for the autumn display are old Eurasian tree sparrow nests, particularly those where nestlings had hatched.
 Empty nest boxes, and sites used by house sparrows or other hole nesting birds, such as tits, pied flycatchers or common redstarts, are rarely used for the autumn display.